Querying CaosDB

 If you only want to assure that Records have a certain Property, without imposing constrains on the value, you can use:

-FIND RECORD MusicalInstrument WITH Manufacturer
+FIND MusicalInstrument WITH Manufacturer

 Similarly, to what we saw above when using incomplete names, you can use a “*” to match parts of text properties: